Are you searching for where to go apple picking in New Jersey?

 Mackey’s Orchard is at 284B County Route 519 in Belvidere.
 (908) 475-1507

-- Schedule: Mackey’s is open on weekends from 10 AM to 4:30 PM
+- Schedule: Mackey’s is open on weekends for “pick your own”.

 Race Farm is located at 87 Belcher Road in Blairstown.
 (908) 362-8151

-- Season: Race Farm starts picking apples in September 2021.
+- Season: Race Farm will start picking apples in September 2023.

-- Schedule: The pick your own fields are open daily from 9 AM to 5 PM.
+- Schedule: The pick your own fields are open Friday, Saturday, and Sunday from 9 am to 5 pm.

 - Cost: Entrance to the pick your own fields is free.
 You only pay for what you pick.